adamgoose/rancher-certificates/README.md

     sslizer deploy_cert {your_domain.com} {path to privkey} {path to cert} {path to fullchain}

 The "fullchain" file provided includes the certificate *and* the chain certificate.
-Rancher only accepts the certificate and chain certificates to be separated into two different fields.
-Thus, when `sslizer deploy_cert` is invoked, we remove the string `full` from the provided path.
+Rancher expects the certificate and chain to be separated into two different fields.
+Thus, when `sslizer deploy_cert` is invoked, we remove the string `full` from the last provided path.
 This provides us with the "chain" only, albeit wonky.

 ## Roadmap